praveenspeaks/TopicSearch/README.md

 Elastic Search : http://localhost:49161

 # Creating cluster onto aws account
 to run below command first you have to install eksctl application from https://community.chocolatey.org/packages/eksctl, it will install kubectl as well

-eksctl create cluster --name [Cluster-Name] --region [RegionName] --nodegroup-name [NodeName: anyname you like] --node-type t3.micro --nodes 2
+command to create new cluster with nodegroup and ec2 instance eksctl create cluster --name [Cluster-Name] --region [RegionName] --nodegroup-name [NodeName: anyname you like] --node-type t3.micro --nodes 2

+## update kube config to run kube commands
+aws eks --region [region-name] update-kubeconfig --name [cluster-name]

+check c:/users/[username]/.kube/config to verify the configuration, if all ok then run eksctl get cluster -- will show list of clusters on your aws account

 # Kubes commands
 to create kube deployment file below command will generate yaml content which can be copied to yaml file for deployment